 Prepare for Your Tour

 Onboard the majority of our tours, you'll have the opportunity to take home a one of a kind souvenir.
 Your tour's photos will be available for purchase on a USB thumb drive before you disembark.
 Forgot to grab one?
 Simply call or email our office.
 We maintain a library of photos from every tour since 2017 so you can purchase afterward if you change your mind.

 Feel free to bring your own camera to capture some amazing shots!

 The Island Explorer vessels boast the best food and beverage in the San Juan Islands.
 Aboard the newest Island Adventures vessel – Island Explorer 5 – you'll find the South of the Border Cafe, serving up surfer burritos, tasty wraps, and a variety of other local offerings.
-Our other vessels (Island Explorer 3 and Island Explorer 4) offer a simple but delicious menu featuring favorites like Ivar's clam chowder and Nathan's all-beef franks.
+Our other vessel –– Island Explorer 4 –– offers a simple but delicious menu featuring favorites like Ivar's clam chowder and Nathan's all-beef franks.
 Feel free to leave the picnic basket at home!

 Whale Watching Guidelines